James9074/omada-monitor/README.md

 # Omada Client Monitor

 The Omada interface doesn't allow for quick access to connected clients.
+You must navigate from the home screen _every time_ you want to see a newly connected client.
 This is annoying when trying to determine the IP of a newly connected IoT device.

 This desktop application refreses clients connected to an Omada Controller.
 It provides a graphical interface to view client details such as IP address, status, network name, and traffic statistics.
 Simply login with your controller creds, and all connected clients will be shown.